 Northland Manor Park Tennis Court Relocation - Project: 2019 Northland Manor Park Tennis Court Construction

-Parks is proposing to relocate and rebuild the tennis courts at Northland Manor Park in 2019
+Parks will be relocating and rebuilding the tennis courts at Northland Manor Park in 2019

 A public input meeting to discuss the project was held February 11, 2019 at Gompers Elementary School library.
 Meeting notices were sent to all addresses within 1/4 mile radius of the park as well as posted to Parks social media accounts, as a City of Madison news item, and shared with District 18 Alder Rebecca Kemble.

 Materials from the meeting can be found by following the links, below.
 At the meeting, Parks staff provided a brief history of the tennis courts at the park, discussed site opportunities and constraints and answered questions from attendees about the project.
 Prior to the conclusion of the meeting, attendees were asked to vote on one of two options (shown below and at the meeting as Option A and Option B).
 These options would either: replace the park's backstop at the S/W corner of the park following demolition of the existing tennis courts but remove tennis as an amenity at the park (Option A) OR keep tennis at Northland Manor Park following the demolition of the existing courts but relocate the courts to the S/W corner of the park - the park's backstop would in turn be relocated to the N/W corner (Option B).
 At the meeting, the overwhelming preference was for Option B. The results of the board voting from the meeting can also be found by following the links, below.

 - Northland Manor Park Tennis Courts Meeting Agenda.pdf

 - Northland Manor Park Tennis Courts Meeting Presentation.pdf